fahmi-wiradika/fahmi-wiradika/README.md

 - 👋 Hi, I’m Fahmi Wahyu Wiradika
-- 👀 I’m interested in Software Development Engineering in Test, Quality Assurance Automatioan or similar role
+- 👀 I’m interested in Software Development Engineering in Test, Quality Assurance Automation, or a similar role
-- 🌱 I’m currently learning Cypress on Test Automation University
+- 🌱 I’m currently learning Playwright MCP and AI Integration for Test Automation Framework
 - 💞️ I’m looking to collaborate on building automation testing in Web, API and Application.
 - 📫 How to reach me via email at fahmi.wiradika96@gmail.com
 - 😄 Pronouns: He